St. Berchmans Higher Secondary School: Facilities

+Co curricular Activities

+NCC Naval Unit, NCC Army Unit for Boys and Girls, Scouts, Guides, NSS, Professional Coaching in Football, School Radio, etc.

 Library

 The school's library has more than 20,000 books and journals.

 Career guidance cell

 The career guidance cell of the school gives information to the students on education and career opportunities.
 Currently, St. Berchmans is the Kottayam district nodal center of student career and counseling.

 Orientation program

 All students attend an orientation program at the beginning of the academic year.
 Different batches of 100 students attend two-day seminars of various activities for the students to get to know one another and realize their potential.
 Parents also attend sessions.

 Boarding house

 St. Berchmans was founded as a residential school and continues to operate a boarding house for students whose families live far away.